-Disposal trigger event – Much like it sounds, this is the event which triggers the disposal action.
+Disposal trigger event – Much like it sounds, this is the event that triggers the disposal action.
 Most often, this will be when the document reaches the end of its retention period, but could vary depending on the record type, or whether the document is being held for litigation or auditing.

-The Considerations for Retention Scheduling
+The Considerations for Record Retention System

-As you’re developing, implementing and monitoring these pieces of your retention schedule, consider the following:
+As you’re developing, implementing, and monitoring these pieces of your retention schedule, consider the following:

 What is a record?

 Records are constantly evolving.
-In addition to traditional paper forms, cards, photographs, reports, microfilms, tapes, disks and electronic files.
-Many organizations now utilize email, collaborative social tools, cloud technology and personal mobile devices to conduct business.
+In addition to traditional paper forms, cards, photographs, reports, microfilms, tapes, disks, and electronic files.
+Many organizations now utilize email, collaborative social tools, cloud technology, and personal mobile devices to conduct business.
 It’s important to consider how all of this information fits into a long-term records management retention schedule and strategy, regardless of format.
 Conducting an information audit allows organizations to see the types of records each department or team creates, making it easier for records managers to evaluate, prioritize and classify information into a retention schedule that encompasses all record types.

 Who creates records?

 Different departments create and use documents differently.
-When developing a comprehensive document management program, it’s critical to consider how each group creates, uses and stores its records so that the retention schedule accommodates the unique needs of each department.
+When developing a comprehensive document management program, it’s critical to consider how each group creates, uses, and stores its records so that the record management retention schedule accommodates the unique needs of each department.
 Consider creating an information governance board that includes representatives from throughout the organization.
 They can help identify the types of documents that are created, as well as how frequently they’re needed and how long they must be saved to develop the appropriate retention periods and storage procedures for each document group.

 What is the lifecycle of our documents or data?